tjrein/ElderBridge/elderbridge-react/README.md

 Control Flow
 ------
 * Schedule Appointments
-..* Click the `Schedule an an Appointment` button
+  * Click the `Schedule an an Appointment` button
-..* On the calendar, click an open timeslot to schedule the appointment ..* Confirm the appointment from the modal
+  * On the calendar, click an open timeslot to schedule the appointment
+  * Confirm the appointment from the modal

 * View Appointments
-..* Click the 'View Appintments` button
+  * Click the 'View Appintments` button
-..* Click on an appointment to get its details.
+  * Click on an appointment to get its details.
-..* From the modal, Click on `Cancel appointment` to remove the appointment from the calendar, or `Done` to close the modal.
+  * From the modal, Click on `Cancel appointment` to remove the appointment from the calendar, or `Done` to close the modal.

-This application supports adding appointments to an interactive calendar.
-After a user clicks the `Schedule an appointment` button, they are expected to click a timeslot to schedule an appointment.
-A user can view their appointments by selecting `View appointments`.
-When a user clicks